MilovdZee/LEDCircleClock/README.md

 - WordClock (by Thijs, May 2022).
 - MovieStart (by Thijs, May 2022).
 - ~~Hidden~~ feature: color picker (by Thijs, July 2021).
+- WarpTunnel (by Thijs, December 2022).
+- Throbber (by Thijs, December 2022).

 Other changes: